atlasphp/Atlas.Orm/docs/direct.md

 ### Fetch One

-Returns an associative array of one row, or false.
+Returns an associative array of one row, or null.

 ```php
 <?php